 - Sydney's Chinatown is the largest in the country and is part of a chain of smaller satellite Chinatowns such as Cabramatta or Chatswood.
 Noted worldwide for being one of the safest and cleanest Chinatowns in the world, it also has the Chinese Garden of Friendship, a gift to Sydney from its sister city Guangzhou.

 - Melbourne has the longest continual Chinatown in the entirety of the western world, centered around the eastern half of Little Bourke Street.
 Victoria Street in Richmond is a prominent Vietnamese area.
 The suburb of Box Hill also has a prominent Chinese population.
 Bendigo also has Chinese descended from the miners during the Victorian Gold Rush.

-- The commercial venue Patronato from Chile is an interesting example.
+- The commercial venue Patronato from Santiago, Chile is an interesting example.
 It didn't start as a Chinatown, but as a general commercial district with Middle-Eastern influences note but specially from The '90s onwards it attracted Chinese and Korean families that opened their business there.
-You can find several Asian owned stores where they sell clothing, accessories, gifts, traditional foods and apparel, etc. Many of these shops have an Asian architecture and some are exclusively catered toward Asian costumers, like stores selling unsubbed Korean doramas (and recently, subbed ones for Chilean fans).
-However, several other stores are owned by Chilean families and you can even find shops that sell products from all over the world, and there are still many Middle-Eastern themed places as well.
+Anyone can find several Asian owned stores where they sell clothing, accessories, gifts, traditional foods and apparel, etc. Many of these shops have an Asian architecture and some are exclusively catered toward Asian costumers, like stores selling unsubbed Korean doramas (and recently, subbed ones for Chilean fans).
+However, several other stores are owned by Chilean families and one can even find shops that sell products from all over the world, and there are still many Middle-Eastern themed places as well.